Nurses Revision

 5. Results/ findings

-a) Appropriate tables and figures related to study objectives 08
+a) Appropriate tables, figures, and narratives related to study objectives 08

-b) Correct interpretation and comments for results 04
+b) Correct interpretation and clear presentation of socio-demographics 04

 Subtotal 12

-a) Discussion of results or findings in relation to study objectives 06
+a) Discussion of results in relation to study objectives 06

-b) Comparison with supporting or contradicting findings from reviewed literature 03
+b) Comparison with supporting/contradicting findings from reviewed literature 03

 d) Conclusion related to study objectives 03